affinitydb/doc/mvSQL reference.md

 It also provides a formal [BNF description](#statements-bnf) of the [DDL](#ddl) and [DML](#dml).
 For a quick practical overview, please visit the ["getting started"](./mvSQL getting started.md) section.

-It's easy to test any of these commands in the [mvcommand](./terminology.md#mvcommand) console.
+It's easy to test any of these commands in the online console.
+Direct links to the console are provided in the documentation.

-_Note: The console itself offers a few additional keywords that are not part of mvSQL (see [mvcommand.doc](../../mvcommand/doc/README.txt))._
-_Note: The SQL used to talk to [mvEngine](./terminology.md#mvengine) in MySQL is unrelated with mvSQL._

 mvSQL Syntax
 ------------